For a helpful list of mosquito prevention tips, please visit the Franklin County Public Health website.

 Area Wide Treatment

 Each year VDCI does an evaluation of the topography of the community and where pools are found in order to determine testing locations.
-Generally they will set traps in approximately three to four locations throughout the community.
+Generally they will set traps in approximately three to five locations throughout the community.
 If West Nile virus is found, an area wide treatment, fogging, is performed in that area.
 Fogging may also be performed when West Nile virus is not present but there are large numbers of mosquitoes found.
 When the fogging is performed, approximately 20 road miles are driven.
 For information on chemicals used, please see the FCPH web page link above.
 All chemicals used are environmentally friendly.
 There is a form on the FCPH web page to request that the contractor not treat at your property.

 VDCI also deals with individual requests for services.
 When a request is received, VDCI will generally meet with the resident to perform a visual survey of the property to help minimize locations where larvae might form.
 If larvae are found, a barrier treatment may be performed at the affected property.